apauley/dark-overlord/README.md

 Have a look inside overlord.erl for some more exported functions.

-Finally, we need to test what happens if en entire node goes down.
+Finally, we need to test what happens if an entire node goes down.
 Kill the overlord node in some ungraceful way (I do ctrl-g followed by q).

 The app should failover to the evil twin, and you will be able to see the startup output on the node.

-You can bring back to overlord node once you have played a bit on the evil twin.
+You can bring back the overlord node once you have played a bit on the evil twin.
 The overlord node should do a takeover, and the app will be stopped on the evil twin node.